AgnesNazie/C-My-Code-Book-Git/MyMarkdownCodes.md

+ # MARKDOWN
+## Introduction
  Markdown is a simple markup language use for formating text.
 All Markdown Files ends with .md.
 It gives ways to write text that can be compiled to HTML.
-                                        Basic Markdown Syntax
+ ###                                      Basic Markdown Syntax
+Below is a list of the basic markdown features or syntax you need to know as beginner in programming

 | Element | Markdown Syntax| Meaning |
 |---------|---------------:|---------|
 |Heading  |  #,##,###,####,  | creates a heading |